andremedeiros94/nira/README.md

-niradm-package: Basic analysis of near-infrared data
+`niradm-package`: Basic analysis of near-infrared data
 ====================================================

 > This package uses functions developed from the following packages: